ranabasel474/daleel-ku/README.md

 1. The query is validated (1000 char max, non-empty)
 2. GPT-4o classifies it as `"gpa"` or `"general"`
 3. **GPA queries** go directly to the LLM with a hardcoded KU grade scale prompt — no retrieval needed
-4. **General queries** go through the RAG pipeline: embed → pgvector search → top-3 chunks → GPT-4o response
+4. **General queries** go through the RAG pipeline: embed → pgvector search → top-5 chunks → GPT-4o response
 5. The query and response are logged anonymously to the `user_query` table
-6. The response is returned with a `was_answered` flag — if `false`, the student is redirected to the relevant KU department
+6. The response is returned with a `was_answered` flag (if `false`, the student is redirected to the relevant KU department)

 ---